Diagonal cycles and anticyclotomic Iwasawa theory of modular forms: Definite case

 and hence the Bloch--Kato conjecture for $V_{f,\chi}$ holds in analytic rank zero. \end{thm}

-\begin{proof} We begin by noting that under our hypotheses the modular form $f$ is not of CM-type (since $N^->1$) and the sign in the functional equation of $L(f/K,\chi,s)$ is $-1$ for $j\geq r$, so without loss of generality below we assume that $0\leq j<r$.
+\begin{proof} We begin by noting that for $j\geq r$ the sign in the functional equation of $L(f/K,\chi,s)$ is $-1$ (and so $L(f/K,\chi,r)=0$, in which case there is nothing to show), so without loss of generality below we assume that $0\leq j<r$.